Xenses Park Review: Is this unusual adventure park worth it? (2023 Review)

 Overall, the Bird Flight activity was really fun and unique and will give you a quick rush of adrenaline.

-This style of zipline is very different from a traditional zipline–I only wish it had been longer and higher off the ground for even more of a rush!
+This style of zipline is very different from traditional ziplines in Playa del Carmen–I only wish it had been longer and higher off the ground for even more of a rush!

 Riverlaxing is a shallow salt river where you’ll float on your back through stalagmite-dotted caves and caverns.